• Skip to primary navigation

 From Field to Fork Lessons in Gratitude

-best stuff on earth King Arthur, Red Star Kansas Wheat
+from field to fork the best stuff on earth King Arthur, Red Star Kansas Wheat

 Did you know that King Arthur Flour bags are coded so that the flour can actually be traced back to the individual farm where the wheat was grown?
 Yeah-me neither, but we know now and isn’t that amazing?
 So much care and quality goes into each and every bag.
-Our final stop of the tour was the Kansas Wheat Innovation Center where we witnessed wheat science in action and the gorgeous kitchen (yes, I have kitchen envy) where our recipes were tested.
+Our final stop of the tour was the Kansas Wheat Innovation Center where we witnessed wheat science in action in addition to the gorgeous kitchen (yes, I have kitchen envy) where our recipes were tested.

 Competitors start your ovens.
 Every bake-off I learn something new and this one is no exception.
 I am so very grateful to have Ann Domsch as my hostess and baking assistant.
-Ann is “my rock” as a fumble through my first attempt at baking my bread.
+Ann is "my rock" as a fumble through my first attempt at baking my bread.
 She supports me and encourages me on.
-With every visitor to my table (about 1000 people visited the event) I hear her say, “This is a great recipe.
-I have sampled it many times.”
+With every visitor to my table (about 1000 people visited the event) I hear her say, "This is a great recipe.
+I have sampled it many times."
 I realize this is no longer my recipe, but our recipe.
 We are a team.
-We are in it together and I am so very honored and humbled to be in her presence.
+We are in it together.
+Further, I am so very honored and humbled to be in her presence.
 Thank you co-champion!

 This loaf was auctioned off for $600.00.
 Thank you Red Star Yeast